Keto Diets May Reduce Seizures In Latin America

 Some do, but long-term plans depend on seizure control, growth, labs, and quality of life.

-Researchers studied the use of special ketogenic diets designed for Indigenous children with epilepsy.
+Researchers studied the use of ketogenic diets as a treatment for epilepsy in pregnant women.